collectors and filters logo

 What Correct System Engineering Looks Like for Metal Fabrication

-Every system we design for a metal fabrication facility starts with an engineering assessment of your specific production conditions not a catalog comparison.Β
+Every welding fume extraction system we design for a metal fabrication facility starts with an engineering assessment of your specific production conditions not a catalog comparison.

 Before any system is sized, we need to know exactly what is being generated at every workstation: the base metal, the weld process and filler material, the grinding wheel type and material, and whether any coatings, platings, or treatments are present on the metal being processed.
 A mild steel MIG station and a stainless TIG station in the same shop have different capture requirements, different media requirements, and different OSHA compliance obligations.
 We document every source before designing anything.